Crop To Margins

 Original file name + — a suffix of characters appended to each cropped image file name.
 The characters entered must be legal to use in file names.
-Having no suffix is allowed, but note that without a suffix, output to the input folder is not allowed to prevent overwriting input files.
+Having no suffix is allowed, in which case output file names exactly match input file names.

-When cropped images are output, any existing cropped images of the same name are replaced without alert.
+When cropped images are output, any existing cropped images of the same name in the output folder are replaced without alert.